chasinglogic/python-book/README.md

-# A guide to speaking parseltongue
+# 0 to Parseltongue in 6 lessons
 ----

 ## A quick four word.